euphorie/NuPlone/docs/mapal/javascript.rst

 In addition to configuring behaviour a few changes are also made to the DOM to improve support for older browsers.

-Currently only one transformation is done: since not all browsers can style ``legend`` tags they are are automatically converted to ``<p class="question>``, which all browsers do support.
+Currently only one transformation is done: since very few browsers can fully style ``legend`` tags they are are automatically converted to ``<p class="question>``, which all browsers do handle correctly.

 API reference